PuZZleDucK/Inclusivity-2020-January/slides/slide3.md

 <hr />

-- Ad-hoc vs tiered
+- Volunteer or prescribed
-- Volunteer vs prescribed
+- Ad-hoc or tiered

 Note:
 Mentoring